Chiaki-Shen/ias-vlm-quantization-edge/proposal/LITERATURE_SOTA_SURVEY.md

 ## Survey Scope

-This survey covers two intersecting research areas relevant to our project:
+This survey covers three intersecting research areas relevant to our project:

-1. **Driving VLM benchmarks and methods** — how Vision-Language Models are evaluated on autonomous driving scene understanding tasks (papers 1–5)
+1. **Spatial reasoning and driving benchmarks for VLMs** — how Vision-Language Models are evaluated on depth perception, spatial understanding, and driving tasks (papers 1–5)
-2. **VLM quantization and edge deployment** — how VLMs behave under quantization, especially component-wise (vision encoder vs. language decoder) analysis (papers 6–8)
+2. **VLM quantization and component-wise analysis** — how VLMs behave under quantization, especially vision encoder vs. language decoder sensitivity (papers 6–8)
+3. **Compact VLMs for edge deployment** — physical-world reasoning models designed for resource-constrained platforms (papers 9–10)

-No existing work covers the intersection: component-wise VLM quantization evaluated on a driving benchmark deployed on edge hardware.
+No existing work covers the intersection: component-wise VLM quantization evaluated on spatial reasoning benchmarks deployed on edge hardware.
 That gap is our project's contribution.

 ---

 ## Paper Summaries

-### 1. DriveLM: Driving with Graph Visual Question Answering
+### 1. BLINK: Multimodal Large Language Models Can See but Not Perceive
-**Sima et al. | ECCV 2024 (Oral) | arXiv:2312.14150**
+**Fu et al. | ECCV 2024 | arXiv:2404.12390**

-DriveLM introduces a graph-structured VQA benchmark built on nuScenes, where QA pairs follow logical dependencies that mirror human driving reasoning: perception → prediction → planning → behavior → motion.
-The dataset contains 4,871 keyframes with approximately 91 QA pairs per frame.
-The primary evaluation metric is GPT Score (LLM-as-judge), which the authors show correlates better with driving task quality than traditional n-gram metrics like BLEU or CIDEr.
-DriveLM-Agent baselines use end-to-end VLMs evaluated at FP16 on datacenter GPUs.

-**Relevance to our project:** DriveLM is our primary benchmark.
-Its graph VQA structure with category labels (perception / prediction / planning) enables our task-type sensitivity analysis.
-The GPT Score protocol defines our primary evaluation metric.
-Built on nuScenes — the same dataset used in Prof. Liu's MoRAL paper.
+BLINK is a benchmark designed to expose a fundamental weakness in multimodal LLMs: they can identify objects but fail at core visual perception tasks that humans find trivial.
+The benchmark includes multiple subtasks — we focus on BlinkDepth (248 examples testing relative depth perception) and BlinkSpatial (286 examples testing spatial relation understanding).
+All tasks use a multiple-choice format, enabling simple accuracy scoring with no external judge model.
+BLINK revealed that even GPT-4V performs only slightly above random chance on depth and spatial tasks, while task-specific models do much better.

+**Relevance to our project:** BLINK is one of our primary benchmarks.
+BlinkDepth and BlinkSpatial directly test the vision encoder's spatial perception capability — the exact capability we hypothesize will degrade under quantization.
+Official Cosmos-Reason2-2B scores (BlinkDepth 82.26, BlinkSpatial 75.52) provide direct comparison baselines.
+The MCQ format means evaluation is fully automated with no judge model overhead — critical for running many quantization configurations on-device.

 ---

+### 2. CV-Bench: Vision-Centric 2D/3D Understanding Benchmark
+**Tong et al. | 2024 (from Cambrian-1)**

+CV-Bench is a vision-centric benchmark extracted from the Cambrian-1 project that evaluates 2D and 3D understanding in VLMs.
+It covers spatial relationships, depth ordering, and geometric reasoning across 2,638 multiple-choice examples.
+The benchmark specifically tests whether VLMs genuinely understand visual-spatial structure rather than relying on language priors — a concern echoed by DriveBench's finding that many driving VLMs generate plausible answers even with visual input removed.

+**Relevance to our project:** CV-Bench is our second primary benchmark.
+Its larger example count (2,638 vs. BLINK's ~534) provides more statistical power for sensitivity curves.
+The official Cosmos-Reason2-2B score (78.74) is our comparison baseline.
+Together with BLINK, it enables cross-benchmark analysis: we can test whether depth perception (BlinkDepth) degrades faster than spatial reasoning (BlinkSpatial, CV-Bench) under vision encoder quantization.

+---

+### 3. LingoQA: Visual Question Answering for Autonomous Driving
+**Marcu et al. | ECCV 2024 | arXiv:2312.14115**

+LingoQA is a video-based driving VQA benchmark that tests understanding of real driving scenarios.
+It uses a lightweight text classifier (Lingo-Judge) rather than a full LLM for scoring, making evaluation cheaper than GPT Score approaches.
+Cosmos-Reason2-2B achieves 59.00 on LingoQA.
+However, LingoQA requires video input processing, which demands significantly more memory than still-image benchmarks.

+**Relevance to our project:** LingoQA is our stretch goal benchmark — the only driving-specific benchmark in our evaluation suite.
+It adds domain relevance by testing actual driving scene understanding.
+However, video processing on the Jetson Orin Nano's 8 GB memory is high-risk, which is why it's a stretch goal rather than a primary benchmark.
+If achievable, LingoQA results would show whether driving-specific spatial reasoning degrades differently from general spatial benchmarks under quantization.

+---

-### 2. MPDrive: Improving Spatial Understanding with Marker-Based Prompt Learning for Autonomous Driving
+### 4. MPDrive: Improving Spatial Understanding with Marker-Based Prompt Learning for Autonomous Driving
 **Zhang et al. | CVPR 2025 | arXiv:2504.00379**

 MPDrive achieves state-of-the-art on the DriveLM leaderboard (85.18% accuracy) by overlaying visual markers (numbered circles, directional arrows) onto driving scene images before feeding them to the VLM.
-This enhances spatial reasoning without modifying the model architecture.
-Evaluated at FP16 on A100/H200 GPUs.
-The paper reports detailed per-category breakdowns and includes BLEU-4 and ROUGE-L scores alongside accuracy.
+Evaluated at FP16 on datacenter GPUs.
+The visual marker approach depends heavily on the vision encoder correctly interpreting fine-grained spatial overlays.

-**Relevance to our project:** MPDrive provides the strongest FP16 baseline on DriveLM for comparison.
-Notably, the visual marker approach depends heavily on the vision encoder correctly interpreting fine-grained spatial overlays — this is exactly the kind of capability likely to degrade under vision encoder quantization.
-Their per-category accuracy breakdown gives us a reference for whether quantization-induced degradation follows the same difficulty ordering.
-MPDrive also freezes the vision encoder during fine-tuning, treating it as the more fragile component — indirect support for our hypothesis.
+**Relevance to our project:** MPDrive demonstrates that driving VLM performance depends critically on vision encoder fidelity — spatial markers are exactly the kind of fine-grained visual feature likely to be destroyed by aggressive quantization.
+MPDrive also freezes the vision encoder during fine-tuning, treating it as the more fragile component.
+This pattern supports our core hypothesis.
+While we don't evaluate on DriveLM directly, MPDrive's findings about vision encoder sensitivity to spatial features are relevant to our BLINK/CV-Bench spatial reasoning analysis.

 ---

-### 3. ReasonDrive: Efficient Visual Question Answering for Autonomous Vehicles with Reasoning-Enhanced Small Vision-Language Models
+### 5. ReasonDrive: Efficient VQA for Autonomous Vehicles with Reasoning-Enhanced Small VLMs
 **Chahe & Zhou | arXiv:2504.10757, 2025**

-ReasonDrive demonstrates that small VLMs (3B–11B parameters) can perform competitively on DriveLM when fine-tuned with explicit reasoning chains generated by a teacher model.
-Qwen2.5-VL-3B achieves a final score of 0.45 and Qwen2.5-VL-7B reaches 0.54.
-The paper provides per-category analysis showing perception accuracy can reach 0.68 while planning is harder — confirming that different question categories have different difficulty profiles.
-All results are at FP16 on datacenter GPUs.
+ReasonDrive shows that small VLMs (3B–11B) can perform competitively on driving VQA when fine-tuned with explicit reasoning chains.
+Qwen2.5-VL-3B achieves 0.45 and Qwen2.5-VL-7B reaches 0.54 on DriveLM.
+Per-category analysis reveals perception accuracy can reach 0.68 while planning is harder.
+All results at FP16 on datacenter GPUs.
+Like MPDrive and VTS, ReasonDrive freezes vision encoder weights during fine-tuning.

-**Relevance to our project:** ReasonDrive establishes that small VLMs in the Qwen VL family can handle DriveLM, which validates our model choice (Qwen3 VL 4B).
-Their per-category difficulty breakdown (perception easier, planning harder) is a direct reference point for our task-type sensitivity analysis — we test whether quantization sensitivity follows or disrupts this ordering.
-Like MPDrive, ReasonDrive freezes vision encoder weights during fine-tuning, reinforcing the pattern that vision encoders are treated as more fragile.
+**Relevance to our project:** ReasonDrive validates that small VLMs in the Qwen VL family (the backbone of Cosmos-Reason2-2B) can handle spatial reasoning tasks.
+Their per-category difficulty breakdown provides a reference for our cross-benchmark analysis — we test an analogous question: does depth perception (BlinkDepth) degrade faster than spatial reasoning (BlinkSpatial) under quantization?
+The vision encoder freeze pattern adds further supporting evidence for the asymmetry hypothesis.

 ---

-### 4. AutoDrive-QA: A Multiple-Choice Benchmark for Vision-Language Evaluation in Urban Autonomous Driving
-**Khalili & Smyth | arXiv:2503.15778, 2025**

-AutoDrive-QA converts DriveLM's free-form QA format into structured multiple-choice questions, enabling zero-cost automated scoring without an LLM judge.
-They evaluate several VLMs including Qwen2-VL-7B, which achieves 63.54% perception accuracy on their MCQ format.
-The paper validates that GPT Score (LLM-as-judge) and BLEU/CIDEr metrics correlate poorly with actual driving task performance, supporting the field's move toward judge-based evaluation.

-**Relevance to our project:** AutoDrive-QA serves as our fallback evaluation path.
-If the GPT Score pipeline proves too costly or unreliable, their MCQ format provides a zero-cost scoring alternative on the same DriveLM content.
-Their finding about n-gram metric inadequacy reinforces our decision to use GPT Score as the primary metric.
-The Qwen2-VL-7B baseline gives another comparison point for Qwen-family models on driving tasks.

----

-### 5. Video Token Sparsification for Efficient Multimodal LLMs in Autonomous Driving
-**Ma et al. | arXiv:2409.11182, 2024**

-VTS addresses VLM efficiency through visual token pruning rather than quantization, reducing visual token count by 40% via temporal sparsification across video frames.
-This achieves a 33% throughput improvement on driving video QA (LingoQA).
-However, even with token sparsification, the video VQA pipeline requires 42+ GB GPU memory — far beyond edge hardware budgets.
-VTS freezes the vision encoder during adaptation, consistent with the pattern observed across driving VLM papers.

-**Relevance to our project:** VTS demonstrates that token-level efficiency and weight-level efficiency (quantization) are orthogonal techniques that could be combined in future work.
-Their memory numbers (42+ GB for video VQA) confirm why we chose DriveLM's still-frame format over LingoQA for edge deployment.
-The vision encoder freeze pattern further supports the hypothesis that vision encoders are the more fragile VLM component.

----

 ### 6. MBQ: Modality-Balanced Quantization for Large Vision-Language Models
 **CVPR 2025**

 MBQ establishes the core finding that motivates our project: vision encoders are significantly more sensitive to quantization than language decoders in VLMs.
-They propose a mixed-precision quantization scheme that assigns higher precision to vision-sensitive layers based on a modality-aware sensitivity analysis.
-Evaluated on general-domain VLM benchmarks (MMBench, TextVQA, ScienceQA) with 7B+ models on datacenter GPUs.
+They propose a mixed-precision scheme assigning higher precision to vision-sensitive layers based on modality-aware sensitivity analysis.
+Evaluated on general-domain benchmarks (MMBench, TextVQA, ScienceQA) with 7B+ models on datacenter GPUs.

 **Relevance to our project:** MBQ is our most important prior work citation.
-They discovered the asymmetry; we characterize it in a regime they didn't cover — driving tasks, sub-5B models, edge hardware, and aggressive precision levels (INT4/FP4).
-We must cite MBQ prominently and frame our contribution as extending, not rediscovering, their finding.
+They discovered the vision-vs-language quantization asymmetry; we characterize it in a regime they didn't cover — spatial reasoning benchmarks (BLINK, CV-Bench), a physical-world reasoning model (Cosmos-Reason2-2B), edge hardware (Jetson Orin Nano), and precision levels including FP8 and INT4.
+We frame our contribution as extending, not rediscovering, their finding.

 ---

 ### 7. Rethinking Small VLM Quantization
 **Shin et al. | ICML 2026 Workshop**

 Shin et al. perform component-wise quantization ablations (vision encoder / projector / LLM decoder quantized independently) on small VLMs (sub-3B) deployed on Jetson Orin hardware.
-They confirm MBQ's finding that vision encoders are more sensitive, but in the small-model regime.
-However, they never push vision encoder precision below INT8, evaluate only on MME (general-domain), use BitsAndBytes as the quantization backend (which their own appendix flags as having anomalous overhead compared to AWQ), and test only on Orin NX and AGX Orin — explicitly excluding the Orin Nano due to OOM issues.
+They confirm the vision encoder sensitivity finding from MBQ in the small-model regime.
+Key limitations: they never push vision encoder precision below INT8, evaluate only on MME (general-domain), use BitsAndBytes as the quantization backend (which their own appendix flags for anomalous overhead), and test only on Orin NX and AGX Orin — explicitly excluding the Orin Nano due to OOM issues.

 **Relevance to our project:** Shin et al. is the closest prior work to our experimental design.
-Our project extends their framework in four specific directions: (1) vision encoder precision below INT8 (INT4/FP4), (2) driving-specific benchmark (DriveLM vs. MME), (3) Orin Nano hardware (which they excluded), and (4) TensorRT-LLM / GGUF backend (vs. BitsAndBytes).
-Their work defines the baseline methodology we build on.
+Our project extends their framework in four specific directions: (1) vision encoder precision below INT8 — we test FP8 and INT4, (2) spatial reasoning benchmarks with published baselines (BLINK, CV-Bench vs. MME), (3) Orin Nano hardware (which they excluded), and (4) llama.cpp/GGUF and TensorRT-LLM backends (vs. BitsAndBytes).
+Their methodology defines the baseline we build upon.

 ---

-### 8. MoRAL
+### 8. Video Token Sparsification for Efficient Multimodal LLMs in Autonomous Driving
+**Ma et al. | arXiv:2409.11182, 2024**

+VTS addresses VLM efficiency through visual token pruning rather than quantization, reducing visual token count by 40% via temporal sparsification across video frames.
+Achieves 33% throughput improvement on driving video QA (LingoQA).
+Even with token sparsification, the pipeline requires 42+ GB GPU memory.
+VTS freezes the vision encoder during adaptation.

+**Relevance to our project:** VTS demonstrates that token-level efficiency (pruning) and weight-level efficiency (quantization) are orthogonal techniques.
+Their memory numbers (42+ GB for video VQA) validate our decision to treat LingoQA as a stretch goal rather than primary benchmark.
+The vision encoder freeze pattern continues the cross-paper evidence for vision encoder fragility.

+---

+### 9. MoRAL: Sensor-Grounded BEV Reasoning for Compact VLMs toward Edge-Oriented Autonomous Driving
-**Liu et al. | IEEE IMC 2026**
+**Govindarajulu & Liu | IEEE IMC 2026**

-Prof. Liu's MoRAL paper deploys a compact driving VLM on nuScenes data with an LLM-as-judge evaluation pipeline (using Gemma 4 31B as the offline judge).
-The model fits within 8 GB VRAM at 42 tok/s without quantization.
-The paper's Future Work section explicitly identifies quantization characterization on edge hardware as a critical next step for the edge-oriented driving VLM pipeline.
+MoRAL deploys Cosmos-Reason2-2B (our primary model) on nuScenes data with a two-stage fine-tuning pipeline.
+The model fits within 4.61 GB peak VRAM on a consumer RTX 4070 at 42 tok/s in BF16 without quantization.
+The paper uses Gemma 4 31B as an offline LLM judge.
+The Future Work section explicitly identifies quantization characterization on edge hardware as a critical next step.
+MoRAL demonstrates that the Cosmos-Reason2-2B architecture is viable for compact deployment — but the quantization question it raises remains unanswered.

 **Relevance to our project:** MoRAL is the direct upstream work our project extends.
-Our evaluation pipeline mirrors MoRAL's architecture (on-device inference → offline LLM judge), our benchmark shares the same nuScenes dataset, and our research question (quantization sensitivity on edge hardware) maps directly onto MoRAL's stated Future Work.
-This alignment was confirmed through Prof. Liu's in-person guidance.
+It provides three concrete anchors: (1) same primary model (Cosmos-Reason2-2B), (2) demonstrates edge-class deployment viability without quantization, and (3) its Future Work section is the explicit research gap we fill.
+This alignment was confirmed through Prof. Liu's in-person guidance during September 8 office hours.

+---

+### 10. Cosmos-Reason2: Physical AI Reasoning Models
+**NVIDIA | 2026 | HuggingFace: nvidia/Cosmos-Reason2-2B**

+The Cosmos-Reason2 family achieves state-of-the-art on physical AI benchmarks spanning spatial understanding (BlinkDepth 82.26, BlinkSpatial 75.52, CV-Bench 78.74), driving tasks (AV Collision 74.33, LingoQA 59.00), and general reasoning.
+Built on the Qwen3-VL architecture with physical-world reasoning post-training, the 2B variant is designed for deployment on resource-constrained platforms.
+Jetson AI Lab provides verified deployment instructions for the Orin Nano using llama.cpp/GGUF.

+**Relevance to our project:** Cosmos-Reason2-2B is our primary evaluation target.
+Its published benchmark scores on BLINK and CV-Bench are our comparison baselines — we measure how much of this performance survives component-wise quantization on actual edge hardware.
+The availability of verified Jetson Orin Nano deployment via GGUF reduces setup risk significantly.

 ---